 - Use a CDN (Content delivery network).
 What a CDN generally does is improve your site load speed and boost SEO.
 Moreover, CDNs also improve the security of your website.
 You can go with Cloudflare as it has the potential to constantly stop threats even before they hit your blog.
 If you don’t know how to set it up, contact your host and they either set it up for you or guide you through the process step by step.

 Google Analytics is really helpful to track the number of page views and visitors for your blog, see how people are finding your website, track real-time visitors, and much much more!

-It helps you develop a brand for your blog and makes stand you out of the crowd.
+It helps you develop a brand for your blog and makes stand you out in the crowd.

-If you notice, I use 2 Fonts and 3 colors constantly throughout my blog.
+On my website, you’ll notice that I use 2 Fonts and 2 or 3 colors constantly throughout my blog or social media platforms.

-A favicon is a small image that you see at the top in the Internet tab beside the page/post name.
+A favicon, on the other hand, is a small image that you see at the top in the browser tab beside the page/post name.

 Make sure to add your own favicon as it will make your blog look more professional.

 It doesn’t matter which social media network you plan to be on, set up all of your social media accounts.
 This would include Facebook, Twitter, Instagram, Pinterest, etc.

 Make sure to use the same social media handle/username for each one, if possible.